mariaarnesson/portfolio1-guitars_history-website/testing.md

     - All pictures on the home page have been reviewed and verified to be the correct size.

 2. Home Page Text
     - It has been confirmed that the title and text are correct and display correctly.

+### Types of guitars Page

+1. Text
+     - It has been confirmed that the title and text are correct and display correctly.

+### Gallery Page

+1. Quote
+     - It has been confirmed that the quote is correct, in the right place and display correctly.

+2. Gallery Page Images
+    - It has been confirmed that the main image on the site is clear and shows up after the page loads.
+    - All pictures on the gallery page have been reviewed and verified to be the correct size and on correct place.